 Foundation Models as Reasoning Engines

 AI automation platforms use large language models as reasoning engines, not just chatbots.
-The model understands:
+The model understands what the process is trying to accomplish, what constitutes normal versus exceptional cases, how to interpret unstructured inputs, and when to escalate versus proceed autonomously.

 Document Intelligence Built-In